sam-tech-dev/HierarchyDemo/README.md

 # HierarchicalView

-HierachicalView is a library which allows to display views tree  of your application.
+HierachicalView is a library which allows to display views trees  in your application.

 ![alt text](https://github.com/sam-tech-dev/HierarchyDemo/blob/DROID-101/hierarchy.jpg)